 In addition to a lack of cyber security, the program has significant issues integrating with combat vehicle platforms, such as the Stryker.
 The problems range from antennas that prevent 360-degree movement of the machine gun to draining the vehicle’s battery to the point it needs to be replaced.
 Anyone who has been deployed knows that jumping a Stryker’s battery in the middle of a combat mission would be about as fun as taking a swig out of your buddies spitter.

 Not all contractors are unnecessary; some perform functions that the military does not have personnel trained to do like landscaping services (sorry, infantryman, that’s actually not supposed to be your primary duty) and fixing the A/C in the barracks when it goes out.
-Sometimes the military is short on manpower for specific duties, and needs contractors to cover the gap.
-You could even argue that contractors are a cheaper option for the short term because you don’t have to train them, and you don’t pay them benefits or disability after the military breaks them.
+Sometimes the military is short on manpower for specific duties and needs contractors to cover the gap.
+You could even argue contractors are a cheaper option in the short term because you don’t have to train them, and you don’t pay them benefits or disability after the military breaks them.
 Unfortunately, in many cases, lucrative contracts kill retention by luring service members away from the military, which in essence means the military did pay to train them.
 Also, at 16 years of non-stop war… “short term” became inapplicable a long time ago.